Last updated on July 24th, 2022 at 12:22 pm

 6. Take a Selfie With Domenico Modugno

 Perhaps the name Domenico Modugno doesn’t ring any bells.
 But his most famous work definitely will.
 Domenico Modugno is considered the first Italian cantautore (singer – songwriter).
 He rose to fame in 1958 when he presented the all-time classic hit Nel Blu Dipinto Di Blu to the world.
-Another title to the song is Volare.
+Another title of the song is Volare.
 Those bells must be ringing like crazy now.

 7. Marvel At The View From Pietra Piatta

 Just behind Modugno’s statue, descend the steps of the majestic Scalinata Volare.
-Soon, you will find yourselves at Pietra Piatta, a huge flat rock with gorgeous views to the historic centre of Polignano a Mare as it hangs from the tall limestone cliff.
+Soon, you will find yourselves at Pietra Piatta, a huge flat rock with gorgeous views of the historic centre of Polignano a Mare as it hangs from the tall limestone cliff.
 Terrazza Santo Stefano may be the town’s most famous viewpoint but this one is our personal favourite.

 8. People Watch At Piazza Vittorio Emanuele II